relet/TileShaver/README.md

-       table  = table to convert to tiled GeoJSON (full query support pending) geom   = name of the geometry column id     = name of the id property column properties = other columns to include as property epsg   = used projection
+       table  = table to convert to tiled GeoJSON (full query support pending) geom   = name of the geometry column id     = name of the id property column properties = other columns to include as property.
+Can be written as property=alias to assign aliases. epsg   = used projection
        res0   = resolution at minimum zoom level (in units per pixel) extent = coordinates for the left,bottom,right,top of the map (e.g. 0,0,90,90)